-Assignments must demonstrate a sincere and imaginative engagement with the objectives and challenges of the creative or research exercise.
+Assignments must demonstrate a sincere and imaginative engagement with the objectives and challenges of the compositional exercise, legible and efficient notation of the exercise, and participation in its reading or performance.

-Expectations for Writing:
+Expectations for Writing

 Writing skills are important to academic study across all disciplines.
 Consequently, instructors may use their assessment of writing quality as a factor in the evaluation of student work.
 Please refer to the Undergraduate Calendar E.2 Writing Across the Curriculum policy for details.